-20)15 20 2017 Third Fourth First Second Third Fourth First Second Average price received \$ 43.34 \$ 37.43 \$ 28.19 \$ 39.96 \$ 39.58 \$ 43.77 \$ 46.19 \$ 43.02 Sales volume 8,571 8,704 8,378 8,036 10,309 10,389 9,893 8,060
+2015 20 2017 Second Third Fourth First Second Third Fourth First Average price received \$ 52.28 \$ 43.34 \$ 37.43 \$ 28.19 \$ 39.96 \$ 39.58 \$ 43.77 \$ 46.19 Sales volume 7,535 8,571 8,704 8,378 8,036 10,309 10,389 9,893

 The quarterly table reflects operational activity arising from planned and unplanned activities, such as regulatory requirements, changes in prices, availability of oil field services and/or weather related downtime, thereby affecting the level of workover and maintenance activity in each of the oilfields.
-Crude oil sales decreased in the first and second quarters of 2017 principally due to the loss of production of a few wells that went offline during the period.
+Crude oil sales decreased in the first quarter of 2017 principally due to the loss of production of a few wells that went offline during the period.
 The increase in crude oil sales in the fourth quarter of 2016 was due to the activity of eight wells brought online that were acquired during 2016 coupled with the reactivation of wells in both the Milnesand and the Chaveroo fields.
 The increase in crude oil sales in the third quarter of 2016 was due to the reactivation of wells in both the Milnesand and the Chaveroo fields.
 Crude oil sales volume decreased in the second quarter of 2016 principally due to an increase in crude storage.
 The decrease in crude oil sales volumes in the first quarter of 2016 was primarily due to weather related downtime in January 2016.
-The increases in crude oil sales volumes in the fourth quarter of 2015 was due to the reactivation of numerous wells in both the Milnesand and the Chaveroo fields.
+The increases in crude oil sales volumes in the second, the third and the fourth quarters of 2015 were due to the reactivation of numerous wells in both the Milnesand and the Chaveroo fields.

-Revenue decreased in the second quarter of 2017 due to both the lost production of wells going offline and lower oil prices.
 The increase in revenue in the fourth quarter of 2016 was due to both higher sales volumes and higher oil prices.
 Revenue increased in the third quarter of 2016 due to higher sales volumes.
 Revenue increased in the second quarter of 2016 due to higher commodity prices received from oil sales.
-Revenue decreased in the first quarter of 2016 and the fourth quarter of 2015 due to lower commodity prices received from oil sales.
+Revenue decreased in the first quarter of 2016 and the third and the fourth quarters of 2015 due to lower commodity prices received from oil sales.